 Documents, certificates, letters and notes available at the British Embassy and Consulates in China.

-The British Embassy in Beijing and the British Consulates General in Chongqing, Guangzhou and Shanghai provides a limited range of notarial and documentary services for British nationals in China.
+The British Embassy in Beijing and the British Consulates General in Guangzhou and Shanghai provide a limited range of notarial and documentary services for British nationals in China.

 Services we provide in China

 Consular staff can provide the following services only:

 - Making a certified copy of a British passport

 - Administering affirmation or affidavit for the purpose of marriage under Chinese law

 - Performing a consular marriage or a civil partnership for same sex couples

 You need to attend in person for the notarial service.
 The Consular Section reserves the right to cancel any appointment if it is a service we cannot offer.

 How to apply for a notarial service or certificate

 Making a certified copy of a British passport